SpeculativeCoder/AdhocDocumentation/README.md

 https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3

-From here on we assume that Unreal Engine is located at `c:/UE/ue-4.27-html5-es3` (NOTE: the forward slashes rather than backslashes are how Git Bash see things, and we do all our work in Git Bash).
+From here on we assume that Unreal Engine is located at `D:/git/ue-4.27-html5-es3` (NOTE: the forward slashes rather than backslashes are how Git Bash see things - we do all our work in Git Bash).
 Remember to replace this directory for whatever your situation is in all the steps later.

 ### Create an Unreal project